Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 As I am Learning about skin cancer in this technology time, I am finding that I can help lower my risks for more skin cancer.
 There is beginning to be so much more information available.

-It is too bad that this interest of mine about skin cancer couldn’t have come in time to have helped prevent my skin cancer.
+It is too bad that this interest of mine in skin cancer couldn’t have come in time to have helped prevent my skin cancer.